-- These agreements tend to be unfavorable for the injured worker.
+- These agreements are sometimes unfavorable for the injured worker.

-- Bogus IME’s together with hardball starvation tactics allow L&I and the employer to offer a ridiculous settlement, and the injured worker who needs money now will take that settlement.
+- Bogus IME’s together with the worker’s need for money allow L&I or the employer to offer a ridiculously low settlement, and the injured worker who needs money now will too often take that settlement.

-- The value of a CRSSA can be further diminished or limited by:
+- The value of a CRSA can be further diminished or limited by: